podefr/sysinfo/docs/CERBERUS.md

 # Cerberus

-Cerberus is the name of the web client/framework that's used to render data coming from the client.
+Cerberus is the name of the web client/framework that's used to render data coming from the server.

 ## Cerberus framework